markjacksonfishing/katacoda/secure/secure-policy-editor/step8.md

 nginx-65f88748fd-mbhcc   1/1     Running   0          5m54s
 ```

+Make a note the Pod name.
 Now create a shell into the running Container

 ```
 $ kubectl exec -it nginx-65f88748fd-mbhcc -- /bin/bash